Ba Dinh Square Hanoi – The Sacred Heart of Vietnam’s Capital

 Where is Ba Dinh Square in Hanoi located?

-Ba Dinh Square in Hanoi is the largest square in Vietnam, with a length of 320 meters, a width of over 100 meters, and a capacity of about 200,000 people.
-The square is situated on Hung Vuong Street, in the western part of the city.
-To the north, it borders the Central Committee Office of the Communist Party of Vietnam; to the south, it is adjacent to the Ministry of Foreign Affairs headquarters; to the west, it abuts the monumental Mausoleum of President Ho Chi Minh, and to the east, it connects to Ba Dinh Square Hall.
+Ba Dinh Square in Hanoi is the largest square in Vietnam.
+It stretches 320 meters long and over 100 meters wide.
+The area can hold around 200,000 people.
+The square is located on Hung Vuong Street, in the western part of the city.
+To the north lies the Central Committee Office of the Communist Party of Vietnam.
+To the south stands the Ministry of Foreign Affairs headquarters.
+On the west side is the grand Ho Chi Minh Mausoleum.
+To the east, the square connects to Ba Dinh Hall.

 History of Ba Dinh Square in Hanoi